Budget Electric Bikes

 Budget Electric Bikes: What You Actually Get Under $1,500

-Budget e-bike shopping has gotten complicated with all the brands and specs flying around.
-As someone who helped a friend shop for one last year — tested several, read endless reviews — I learned everything there is to know about the honest reality at the lower price range.
+Budget e-bike shopping has become harder to navigate with all the brands and specs flying around.
+As someone who helped a friend shop for one last year — tested several, read endless reviews — I figured out how to handle the honest reality at the lower price range.
 Today, I’ll share what matters.

 What “Budget” Means

-Probably should have led with this section, honestly.
+Probably should have led on this subject, in fairness.
 Under $1,000 gets basic functionality.
 Motor works, battery holds charge, you can ride.
 Build quality is adequate, not impressive.

 $1,000-1,500 is the sweet spot.
 Better motors, longer battery life, slightly better components.
 Still not premium, but genuinely useful.